swhobbit/swhobbit/README.md

 I detoured into SRE under the guy who originated it.
 I've carried a pager enough there & elsewhere that my phone is grafted to me.

 I've made money using `PL/I`, `IBM Assembler`, `C/C++`, `Java`, `Python`, `Perl`, & `JS`.
-(Not that I admit the last two, and I will only admit I know `Go` under duress.)
+(Not that I often often the last two.
+I will only admit I know `Go` under duress, because I've never made money with it.)

 I have used more OS families than most have, including:
 - Many generations of OS/360 and its children